JettTech/Github-Resume/README.md

 ### **[JP Morgan Chase](https://www.jpmorganchase.com/) - Austin, TX: June 2016 - July 2017**
 **Personal Banker - Consumer Banking**

-- Gathered personal data and managed sensitve financial information.
+- Gathered personal data and managed sensitive financial information.

-- Identified customer needs and coordinated solutions to customer pain points, allowing the customer to bank with confidence and understanding.
+- Identified customer needs and devised solutions to customer pain points, allowing the customer to bank with confidence and understanding.

-- Led customer adoption of new Chase mobile and online techologies.
+- Led customer adoption of new Chase mobile and online technologies.

 - Communicated with clients in English, French, and Spanish.